Adyax/adv_audit/README.md

 ```
 * Run `composer require drupal/adv_audit` command.
 * Specify your gitlab credentials (project hase private status for now)
-* Module will be installed to module/contrib directory with all the
-dependencies in project `vendor` folder
+* Module will be installed to module/contrib directory with all the dependencies in project's `vendor` folder

+## Instruction for writing a new plugin
+Plugins are placed in `/src/Plugin/AuditPlugins/` folder.
 ### Modules Requirements

 Some plugins required appropriate modules.
 If these modules are not installed on a project, plugins will be skipped.
 The requirements are set in annotation of each plugin that need it: